SUKOHI/FluentCsv/README.md

 # FluentCsv

 A Laravel package that allows you to generate or save csv file being encoded.
-This package is maintained under Larave 5.8.
+This package is maintained under Larave 5.7.

 # Installation

 Execute composer command.

     composer require sukohi/fluent-csv:3.*

-# Preparation

-If your Laravel's version is less than 5.4, set the service provider and alias in app.php

-    'providers' => [
-        ...Others...,
-        Sukohi\FluentCsv\FluentCsvServiceProvider::class,
-    ]

-    'aliases' => [
-        ...Others...,
-        'FluentCsv'   => Sukohi\FluentCsv\Facades\FluentCsv::class
-    ]

 # Usage